 What do faith-based organizations, charter schools, health care facilities, public schools, affordable housing, and other non-profit offices all have in common?

-Electricity is a huge part of any business’s operating budget, but for non-profits, paying out these high monthly utility bills means less money for their mission.
+Electricity is a huge part of any organization’s operating budget, but for non-profits, paying out these high monthly utility bills means less money for their mission.
 That’s where solar can help.
 By generating cost-free electricity, nonprofits can drastically reduce energy expenses.

 Less Money on Energy, More Money for Your Cause